skynetservices/skydns1/README.md

-#SkyDNS2

-This is an heads up that this version of SkyDNS is going to be replaced by [SkyDNS2](https://github.com/skynetservices/skydns) which is backed by etcd.

-*This* version will then be available under <http://github.com/skynetservices/skydns1>.
+#Kalbox SkyDNS1

+This is an implementation of skydns1 for Kalabox.
+We are forking this repo basically just to spit out a binary we can use in our kalabox/skydns container.

+Feel free to use the binary as well but YMMV!

+The canonical repo is over here: <http://github.com/skynetservices/skydns1>.

 Things are different in version 2, so please try it and report back any problems, success stories or whatever.
 You can report issues here or in the skydns2 repository.